ITSMEYELLOW-TheDarkLordsConsole/ITSMEYELLOW-TheDarkLordsConsole/README.md

 ## Hi there 👋
 I'm a student, learning how to code!
 I'm fairly new to GitHub, so I don't know how everything works quite yet.
 You might recognize my username if you're a fan of Animator vs Animation like I am.
-Currently, I'm not working on much here.
+Currently, I'm not working on much here, but I'm interested in learning more about coding.
 My pronouns are she/they.

 <!--
 **ITSMEYELLOW-TheDarkLordsConsole/ITSMEYELLOW-TheDarkLordsConsole** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.